Unreal-Dan/RekordBoxSongExporter/README.md

 # RekordBoxSongExporter
-A hack for Rekordbox (64bit ONLY) to export played tracks for integration with OBS
+A hack for Rekordbox (Windows 64bit ONLY) to export played tracks for integration with OBS

 Simply configure the paths in the program, compile it, and run the Launcher.